What is habitat management

 How can EcoNorth help me?

-The EcoNorth team have a wealth of experience in managing coastal, upland and woodland sites as well as integrating management for biodiversity into development proposals.
+The EcoNorth team has a wealth of experience in managing coastal, upland and woodland sites as well as integrating management for biodiversity into development proposals.

 The advantages of using EcoNorth are that we can be your one point of contact for the process, from survey → management plan → habitat management → completion.